eob/jekyll-blog/about.md

 ---
-date: '2017-07-03T20:57:21.128Z'
+date: '2017-07-18T23:46:20.398Z'
 layout: page
 title: About
 permalink: /about/
 ---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: {% include icon-github.html username="jekyll" %} / [minima](https://github.com/jekyll/minima)
+You can find the source code for the Jekyll new theme at: [minima](https://github.com/jekyll/minima)

-You can find the source code for Jekyll at {% include icon-github.html username="jekyll" %} / [jekyll](https://github.com/jekyll/jekyll)
+You can find the source code for Jekyll at [jekyll](https://github.com/jekyll/jekyll)

 ### <a id="_3yhccniveo2m"></a>Note for Cloudstitch Users